jeena/heic2jpeg/README.md

     ./heic2jpeg.py original.heic

-It will save the picture in the same directory, with the same name but as a JPEG and the ending `.jpeg`.
+It will save the picture in the same directory, with the same name but as a JPEG and the ending `.jpg`.